Betty Bryant - Director

 Sarah Hurst - District Courts

 17 Cleveland Avenue, Winchester, Kentucky 40391, United States

 I have been a police officer, prosecutor and private attorney for the last 30 years right here at HOME and I am here to help!
 The office is staffed by dedicated, experienced and caring people.
 The best I've seen.

 The members of this office take seriously drug addiction, crime and the dangers to our schools and communities.
-I could not be more pleased or more proud of the work they do every day for each of us who live here.
+I could not be more pleased or more proud of the work they do every day for each of us.
 Their individual commitment to serving our hometown cannot be matched or surpassed.
 Join me in thanking them for their service!